-All notices and payments to be delivered to the Noteholders will be distributed by the Issuer to such Noteholders in accordance with the terms and conditions of the Notes.
-In the event that a Noteholder does not receive such notices or payments, its rights may be prejudiced but it may not have a direct claim against the Issuer therefor.
+All notices and payments to be delivered to the Holders will be distributed by the Issuer to such Holders in accordance with the Conditions.
+In the event that a Holder does not receive such notices or payments, its rights may be prejudiced but it may not have a direct claim against the Issuer therefor.

-Reliance on the procedures of the NBB System, Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli for transfer, payment and communication with the Issuer
+Reliance on the procedures of the NBB System, Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli, as the case may be, for transfer, payment and communication with the Issuer

-The Notes will be issued in dematerialised form under the Belgian Company Code and cannot be physically delivered.
-The Notes will be represented exclusively by book entries in the records of the NBB System.
+The Securities will be issued in dematerialised form in accordance with Articles 468 et seq. of the Belgian Company Code and cannot be physically delivered.
+The Securities will be represented exclusively by book entries in the records of the NBB System.

-Access to the NBB System is available through its NBB System participants whose membership extends to securities such as the Notes.
-NBB System participants include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), and Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli.
+Access to the NBB System is available through its NBB System participants whose membership extends to securities such as the Securities.
+NBB System participants include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli.

-Transfers of interests in the Notes will be effected between the NBB System participants in accordance with the rules and operating procedures of the NBB System.
-Transfers between investors will be effected in accordance with the respective rules and operating procedures of the NBB System participants through which they hold their Notes.
+Transfers of interests in the Securities will be effected between the NBB System participants in accordance with the rules and operating procedures of the NBB System.
+Transfers between investors will be effected in accordance with the respective rules and operating procedures of the NBB System participants through which they hold their Securities.